kunyavskiy/polygon-cli/README.md

 1. Install Python3 and setuputils module (for example, it goes with pip3)
 2. Checkout repo using `git clone https://github.com/kunyavskiy/polygon-cli.git`
 3. Edit config.py file.
 Add api\_key and api\_secret to it.
 If you want, you can also add login and password.
-Then it will be not asked, it not-api requests needed.
+Then it will not be asked wehn non-api requests need it.
    You should change:
    ```Python
    login = None